Solve single photon detector problems: Introduction

-In principle, the distance of a quantum key distribution(QKD) task is bounded by the bit error rate, which is mainly determined by $\frac{t}{p}$, where $t=10^{-\frac{\alpha l}{10}}$ is the transmission rate depending on distance $l$ and loss coefficient $\alpha$ while p is the dark count rate depending on the single-photon detector(SPD).
-The bit error rate is approximate to $\frac{1}{2}$ if $\frac{t}{p}$ is close to 0, in which the security threshold is not satisfied.
-Theoretically speaking, the QKD distance will not be limited if the dark count problem can be solved.
-For 1550nm wavelength, $\alpha=0.2dB/km$, dark count rate of an InGaAs/InP SPD can be $1.36\times10^{-6}$ with $27.5\%$ detective efficiency at 223K operation temperature\cite{JL20171.25} while dark count rate of an upconversion SPD can be $4.6\times10^{-4}$ with $59\%$ detective efficiency at 300K operation temperature\cite{AW2004Efficient}, which implies that the distance of BB84 protocol\cite{BB1984Quantum} is at most nearly 210km and 105km, respectively.
+For 1550nm wavelength, $\alpha=0.2dB/km$, dark count rate of an InGaAs/InP SPD can be $1.36\times10^{-6}$ with $27.5\%$ detective efficiency at 223K operation temperature\cite{JL20171.25} while dark count rate of an upconversion SPD can be $4.6\times10^{-4}$ with $59\%$ detective efficiency at 300K operation temperature\cite{AW2004Efficient}, which imply that the distance of BB84 protocol\cite{BB1984Quantum} is at most nearly 220km and 110km, respectively\footnote{The numbers here are accurate to 10km while more exactly, the distances are about 222.75km and 112.87km instead of 220km and 110km, respectively.
+Here, we assume that other operations are perfect and take 11\% as the maximal error rate that can be tolerated.}.
 To improve the distance, a direct approach is reducing the dark count rate.
-However, detectors with high efficiency and low dark count rate often require superconductors which result in impractical operation temperatures\cite{Y2020Superconducting,WM2009Superconducting,ZJ2019Saturating} while even so, the dark count rate can be only reduced to a finite low level.
+However, SPD with high efficiency and low dark count rate often require superconductors which result in impractical operation temperatures\cite{Y2020Superconducting,WM2009Superconducting,ZJ2019Saturating} while even so, the dark count problem can only be reduced to a finite low-level but not be solved.

 Can the SPD problem be solved without replacing them?
 The answer is positive.
-Here we present an idea demonstrating that the bit error rate caused by dark counts as well as due to imperfect measurements in QKD tasks can be reduced to arbitrary low while detective efficiency can be improved to arbitrary high even with today's SPD.
+Here we present a scheme that employs a copy strategy with commercial SPD only, solving the dark count problem as well as the detective efficiency problem.
+Our scheme demonstrates that imperfect SPD can provide nearly perfect results, namely QBER caused by dark counts (in fact, as well as due to imperfect measurements) can be reduced to arbitrarily low while detective efficiency can be improved to arbitrarily high.
+Furthermore, similar schemes can be applied for reducing measurement errors or removing empty signals caused by imperfect sources.
+Finally, it is worth noting that although the scheme is discussed in the context of QKD, it is in fact an independent scheme that could be employed in other protocols wherever SPD are employed.

+The key insights of the paper are that (1) Although the security of QKD schemes are promised by the no-cloning theorem, which in principle forbids copying an unknown state, the sifting procedure for each bit in QKD protocols always makes the state in exactly one chosen basis known after reconciliation effective while aborts it otherwise, which allows one circumvent the no-cloning theorem and copy the result states in some way.
+(2) If one can copy states in QKD protocols without influencing the security, a followed copy strategy might allow one to solve the SPD problems including the dark count problem as well as efficiency problems with any accuracy.